PremiseWP/Premise-Boxes/README.md

 ## Changelog

+**v1.0.2**
+* Fixed issue when inserting other shortcodes or content that create conflicts with the editor.
+* Added a placeholder so that when there is no content the shortcode can still be selected.

 **v1.0.1**
 * Fixed plugin file not being found.
 Had upper case letters for the directory which changed when lauching the plugin. updated to lower casee, we are good now!